pulumi/docs/content/blog/serverless-as-simple-callbacks-with-pulumi-and-azure-functions/index.md

 ---
+title: Serverless as Simple Callbacks with Azure Functions
-title: "Serverless as Simple Callbacks with Pulumi and Azure Functions"
+h1: "Serverless as Simple Callbacks with Pulumi and Azure Functions"
 authors: ["mikhail-shilkov"]
 tags: ["Serverless","Azure"]
 date: "2019-05-07"
-meta_desc: "Pulumi's serverless programming model makes it easy to take a Node.js function and deploy it to Azure as an HTTP endpoint.
-Pulumi leverages general-purpose programming languages like TypeScript for a consistent approach to defining and delivering serverless applications such as asynchronous message passing, ServiceBus topic subscription, and Blob container image upload notification."
+meta_desc: "Pulumi's serverless programming model makes it easy to take a Node.js function and deploy it to Azure as an HTTP endpoint."

 ---